 The Bank currently separates the positions of Chief Executive Officer and Chairman of the Board.
 Rubens V. Amaral Jr. has served as Chief Executive Officer since August 1, 2012.
-Mr. Gonzalo Menéndez Duque qualifies as an "audit committee financial expert," as defined by the SEC in Item 407 of Regulation S-K. Mr. Gonzalo Menéndez Duque has served as Chairman of the Board since 2002.
+Mr. Gonzalo Menéndez Duque qualifies as an "audit committee financial expert," as defined by the SEC in Item 407 of Regulation S-K. Mr. Gonzalo Menéndez Duque has served as Chairman of the Board since 2002 and from 1995 to 1998.